hermonochy/Rescueland/The Ship File.md

 **Range:** 82 quadrillion ly

-**General:** Although the Recola interceptor is unshielded and vulnerable, its extraordinary speed compensates for its weaknesses, making it difficult to target unless it follows a predictable trajectory.
+**General:** Although the Recola interceptor is unshielded and thus vulnerable to enemy fire, its extraordinary speed compensates for its weaknesses, allowing it to evade detection and making it difficult to target unless it follows a predictable trajectory.
+Unlike the Helucky Interceptor, the long, thin tube of a cannon is designed to function as a sniper weapon, granting it unparalleled range and precision, enabling operators to take out key enemy targets from a distance while minimizing their exposure to retaliation.